msabramo/kallithea/docs/setup.rst

       RequestHeader set X-Forwarded-User %{RU}e
     </Location>

-In order for RhodeCode to start using the forwarded username, you should set the following in the [app:main] section of your .ini file::
+In order for Kallithea to start using the forwarded username, you should set the following in the [app:main] section of your .ini file::

     proxypass_auth_enabled = true